-Purpose: This project will provide access from Crouse Mill Road to MD 194 once the current intersection with MD 194 in the area of the Taneytown Greenway is removed.
-This intersection relocation is to be done in conjunction with construction of the Taneytown Greenway.
+Purpose: This project will provide access from Crouse Mill Road to MD 194 once the current intersection with MD 194 in the area of the Taneytown Greenway is intersection removed.
+This relocation is to be done in conjunction with construction of the Taneytown Greenway.